 Because of their size and the ways in which they can be disguised, incendiary devices are relatively easy for terrorists to smuggle into licensed premises.
 Some are undetectable by the metal-detectors that some security teams use for searching customers at the point of entry, and some cannot even be detected by x-ray machines.
 It is important to note here that it is not unknown for high-explosive bombs to be disguised as incendiary devices.

 If door supervisors find a suspected incendiary device on the premises they must NOT handle it, firstly because doing so may destroy any forensic evidence, but more importantly some of these devices are unstable and so unnecessary handling may cause them to ignite in your hands.
 Such devices can kill or maim.
-The management of the premises will need to be informed immediately, the area should be cleared in a calm and efficient manner, and both the police and the fire brigade will need to be called.
+The management of the premises will need to be informed immediately, the area should be cleared in a calm and efficient manner and if possible footage should be taken on a body camera, then both the police and the fire brigade will need to be called.

 If an incendiary device ignites on the premises whilst it is open the fire alarm should be raised immediately, and only if it is safe to do so should the door supervisors make one brief attempt to put out the fire.
 The premises must be evacuated as soon as possible.
 Supervisors need to be aware, however, that other devices (ie explosives) may have been planted in the same area, so they should not remain there for any longer than is necessary.

 HIGH EXPLOSIVE DEVICES

 High explosive devices are made to cause serious damage to both people and property.
 When they explode they can cause major structural damage to the building and can cause death and injury from the blast and from flying glass and debris travelling at high speeds through the air.

 Packages containing explosives may also be disguised to make them look like everyday objects so that they are not spotted before they go off.
 They are often found in the form of bags, briefcases, lunchboxes, flasks, books, boxes or other types of package.